Sakerdot/Symmetric-Matrices/README.md

 #include "SymmetricMatrix.h"
 ```

-An example of usage can be seen on `tests.cc`
+An example of usage can be seen on file `tests.cc`